Corporate Criminal Liability

 The project

-In November 2020, therefore, the Government asked the Law Commission to examine the issue and publish a paper providing an assessment of different options for reform.
-The project will be overseen by Professor Penney Lewis, Commissioner for criminal law, and Professor Sarah Green, Commissioner for commercial and common law.
+In November 2020, the Government asked the Law Commission to examine the issue and publish a paper providing an assessment of different options for reform.
+The project was overseen by Professor Penney Lewis, Commissioner for criminal law, and Professor Sarah Green, Commissioner for commercial and common law.

 Terms of reference